Gordon Parks High School: New building

 In 2003, Saint Paul Public Schools purchased a parcel of land about a mile and half west of the Unidale Mall on University Avenue from 3M.
 Construction of the new facility was planned to start in 2005, costing $7 million.
 When construction bids were higher than expected, the price tag went up to $8 million and the project was postponed to allow for planning to reduce costs.
 Construction started in late November 2006 after price concerns had been resolved.
 The building opened in early December 2007, with a total cost of $7.5 million.
-It was dedicated one day before the two-year anniversary of Gordon Parks's death.
+It was dedicated one day before the second anniversary of Gordon Parks's death.
 He died on March 7, 2006; the building was dedicated on March 6, 2008.

 When the new building was proposed, the initial plan called for a 44000 sqft facility.
 The finished product featured a new gym and cafeteria in a 34000 sqft building.
 Ownership of the new facility is saving the Saint Paul Public Schools district $300,000 annually in rent.
 The building also has new science labs, computer labs, and bigger art and industrial technology areas.

 The building was designed by Wold Architects and built by Jorgenson Construction, Inc. The sloping glass walls in the front entrance were designed to emulate the many car dealerships along University Avenue.
 The school was built to be environmentally friendly, and the school district intends to apply for a Leadership in Energy and Environmental Design Certification.

 The building suffered arson damage during the George Floyd protests in Minneapolis–Saint Paul.
 Two men pleaded guilty to federal charges for setting fires inside the cafeteria on May 28, 2020, during the widespread civil unrest that followed the murder of George Floyd.